turingschool/backend-curriculum-site/module1/project_rubric.md

 The student(s):

-- [ ] writes Minitest tests that describe the expected behavior of a program
+- [ ] writes Minitest tests that describe the expected behavior of a program according to technical specifications
 - [ ] names and orders tests so that a test file reads like documentation
 - [ ] writes Minitest assertions that accurately test a piece of functionality
-- [ ] translates technical specifications into tests
 - [ ] writes a test before writing code that implements the behavior to make that test pass
 - [ ] writes both integration and unit tests